briancordanyoung/Green-Eggs-TabBar/README.md

 * The center tab would always be in view, allowing users to add new records at all times.
 I also chose to hide the TabBar when rotating to landscape.
 But, the center 'Add' tab remained in view.

 One feature I added to the TabBar was to automaticlly center itself after a short delay.
-After an accidental swipe, providing that the user did not touch one of the far tabs, the TabBar would return to the center and be a novice user expected.
+After an accidental swipe, providing that the user did not touch one of the far tabs, the TabBar would return to the center and be in a position that a novice user expected.

 Other UI considerations were to always mantain feedback to the user so it was clear the iPhone recognized their touch.
 I planned for some View Controllers to be heavy to load, *(this was developed on an iPhone4)* so the tab animates up like an old time cash register number, only decending after the ViewController is loaded and displaying. ***